 The current Financial Aid Policy is the result of extensive consultation with students and other stakeholders over many years.
-Refinements to the Policy have improved the system over time, but have not made it less complex.
-Students have identified the following matters as some of the most important to keep in mind while navigating the Policy.
+The Financial Aid Committee has designed this program to ensure that students with the most demonstrated financial need obtain the highest level of financial aid.
+Refinements to the Policy has improved the system over time, but have not made it less complex.
+This page has been written and edited over the last several years by students.
+They have identified the following matters as some of the most important to keep in mind while navigating the Policy.